by Paul Butler

 Above: The Maxi-Mac is a 14′ river dory designed and built by Paul Butler.

-This new boat is an enlarged version of the 90-pound Mini-Mac.
-It’s double the volume of the smaller boat, but lightweight versions still weigh as little as 125 pounds.
-Lighter weight provides capacity for additional payload and ease of handling for getting the boat on and off the water.
+This new river dory, the Maxi-Mac, is an enlarged version of the 90 lb Mini-Mac.
+It’s double the volume of the smaller boat but lightweight versions of the Maxi-Mac still weigh as little as 125 pounds.
+LIghter weigh provides capacity for additional payload and easy of handling for getting the boat on and off the water.

 No building base, temporary frames or traditional ribs are necessary as the hull is reinforced with interior compartments held in place and made watertight with epoxy fillets.
 The large front and rear compartments provide seating, dry storage and bracing while standing, plus the safety factor of sealed emergency flotation.

 The sheer is stiffened with a laminated gunnel structure, which absorbs the stresses of hard rowing, and multiple oarlock pin locations can be installed as needed.
 Drifting downstream, the boat can be rowed facing forward or aft for conventional rowing by simply turning around on the console seat.

 Epoxy glued butt-blocks reinforce seams and effectively strengthen the hull in critical areas.
 The bottom is coated with a slippery epoxy/graphite coating allowing the lightweight hull to be dragged over gravel and launch ramps.